“Do I go for outpatient rehab?”

 These aren’t just paper promises.
-Licensed, accredited treatment centers staff experts trained in SUD (Substance Use Disorder).
+You work with licensed, accredited treatment centers staff experts trained in SUD (Substance Use Disorder) the whole time.
 They know what recovery means, how to achieve it, and how to respond if a crisis occurs.

 Outpatient Rehab – Staying at Home, or with a Loved One